matthewcaren/aurras/README.md

 # aurras

-Active environmental noise cancellation using an FPGA.
+Lighweight active environmental noise cancellation on an FPGA.

 ## specs

+Achieves up to 15dB of single-source noise attenuation in a dead room, and up to 12dB of attenuation in reverberant spaces within the target band of 200–2000 Hz (see paper for comprehensive results).

-16-bit audio @ 24 kHz.
+Runs 16-bit audio @ 24 kHz.
 Developed for the Xilinx Spartan-7 FPGA with the RealDigital Urbana board.

 ### clocking

-- Main clock: 98.3MhZ
+- Main clock: 98.3 MHz
-- i2s driver clock (main clock / 32) ≈ 3.072 MhZ
+- i2s driver clock (main clock / 32) ≈ 3.072 MHz
-- Input audio rate from I2S (main clock / 2048) ≈ 48KhZ
+- Input audio rate from I2S (main clock / 2048) ≈ 48 kHz
-- Project audio rate (main clock / 4096) ≈ 24kHZ
+- Project audio rate (main clock / 4096) ≈ 24 kHz

 ### memory